Leadwerks/Documentation/modeleditor.md

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/extractanimation.png?raw=true)

 You can set the first and last frames to include, and press the **Apply** button to add a new sequence with those frames.
 If the **Trim this sequence** checkbox is checked, then the existing animation sequence will be modified instead.

-After making changes to a model's animation properties, you should save the model as a Leadwerks MDL file.
-At this time, only Leadwerks MDL files will include animation information when they are saved.